Web3r/taxicode-wordpress/README.md

 ## 👨‍💻 Markup/CSS Customisation

 This is relatively simple, even for people without Vue.JS experience.
-The search form, and results template can be found at src/frontend/pages/Home.vue The payment form can be found at src/frontend/pages/Checkout.vue The confirmation page can be found src/frontend/pages/Checkout.vue
+The search form, and results template can be found at src/frontend/pages/templates/Home.html The payment form can be found at src/frontend/pages/templates/Checkout.html The confirmation page can be found src/frontend/pages/templates/Complete.html

-As long as field ID names and all the vue specific references are preservered, operation should continue quite easily - essentially, add you can add any class names your theme requires.
+As long as field ID names and all the vue specific references are preserved, operation should continue quite easily - essentially, add you can add any class names your theme requires.

-Alternatively, you can simply add "style" blocks below the "script" blocks in each component, to apply custom styles there, as per the vue.js docs.
+Alternatively, you can simply add "style" blocks below the "script" blocks in each Vue component, to apply custom styles there, as per the vue.js docs.

 After making any modifications, while in the plugin base folder (ie. wp-content/plugins/taxicode) simply: